ShadyF/TOD/README.md

-# TOD
-The Odin Project
+My Attempt at following The Odin Project[I'm an inline-style link](http://www.theodinproject.com)